jkakar/octopress/source/_posts/2012-07-18-deleting-merged-branches-with-git.markdown

 ---
 layout: post
-title: "Cleaning merged branches with Git"
+title: "Deleting merged branches with Git"
 date: 2012-07-18 15:41
 comments: true
 categories: git scripts
 ---

 My friend and colleague at Fluidinfo,
-[Manuel Cerón](https://twitter.com/ceronman), gave me this script he wrote to remove merged branches from local and remote Git repositories.
+[Manuel Cerón](https://twitter.com/ceronman), gave me this script that he wrote to remove merged branches from local and remote Git repositories.
 Removing branches after merging is one of those fairly painless housekeeping tasks that doesn't create a great deal of friction, which makes it easy to avoid automating, but it wastes a lot